usememos/dotcom/content/blog/choosing-between-sqlite-and-mysql.md

 ## Presenting MySQL Support

-After memos was launched, there were numerous user requests for support for other database types to enable seamless integration with popular cloud database services: [GitHub Issue #163](https://github.com/usememos/memos/issues/163), [GitHub Issue #1816](https://github.com/usememos/memos/issues/1816).
+After Memos was launched, there were numerous user requests for support for other database types to enable seamless integration with popular cloud database services: [GitHub Issue #163](https://github.com/usememos/memos/issues/163), [GitHub Issue #1816](https://github.com/usememos/memos/issues/1816).
 With the primary focus being on MySQL support, we also took a moment to highlight its advantages.

 ### Cloud Compatibility